near/NEPs/specs/RuntimeSpec/Fees/Fees.md

     - `send_not_sir` is used when `current_account_id != receiver_id`
 - `execution` - the gas burned when the action is being executed on the receiver's account.

-Burning gas is different from charging gas:
-- Burnt gas is not refunded.
-- Charged gas can potentially be refunded in case the execution stopped earlier and the remaining actions are not going to be executed.
-So the charged gas for the remaining actions can be refunded.

 ## Receipt creation cost

 There are 2 types of receipts: